Kong/developer.konghq.com/app/_gateway_entities/route.md

 When you configure Routes, you can also specify the following:

-* **Protocols:** The protocol used to communicate with the upstream application.
+* **Protocols:** The protocol used to communicate with the [upstream application](/gateway/entities/upstream/).
 * **Hosts:** Lists of domains that match a Route
 * **Methods:** HTTP methods that match a Route
 * **Headers:** Lists of values that are expected in the header of a request
 * **Redirect status codes:** HTTPS status codes
 * **Tags:** Optional set of strings to group Routes with

+## Route and Service interaction

+Routes, in conjunction with [Services](/gateway/entities/service/), let you expose your Services to applications with {{site.base_gateway}}. {{site.base_gateway}} abstracts the Service from the applications by using Routes.
+Since the application always uses the Route to make a request, changes to the Services, like versioning, don’t impact how applications make the request.
+Routes also allow the same Service to be used by multiple applications and apply different policies based on the Route used.

-The following diagram shows how Routes work:
+The following diagram shows how Routes interact with other {{site.base_gateway}} entities:

 {% mermaid %}
 flowchart LR